A Topic Coverage Approach to Evaluation of Topic Models: Introduction

+In contrast to the topic coherence and model stability measures, which express abstract model qualities, coverage is grounded in the use case of topic discovery and the coverage scores are interpretable in terms of a match with ground truth reference topics -- a set of interpretable topics of interest to an analyst.
+On the other hand, coverage-based evaluation relies on a fixed topic modeling scenario, defined by a text collection (model input) and a set of reference topics (model output).
+Therefore coverage cannot be applied for model selection in future applications, but rather for large scale automatic analysis of both topic models and measures of model quality.
+While the measures, experiments, and datasets we contribute are a starting point, the findings based on analysis of coverage will become more robust as new datasets representing new application settings are constructed and made available.

+Experiments in this paper provide new data points that improve the understanding of both topic models and measures of models quality.
 In Section \ref{sect:covbysize} we measure the coverage of reference topics divided into size categories.
-The results show that small models with fewer topics can cover only large reference topics while the larger models are able to uncover topics of all sizes.
-From the practical perspective, these findings support the use of larger models in topic discovery.
+The results show that small models with fewer topics can cover only large (frequently occurring) reference topics, while the larger models are able to uncover topics of all sizes.
 The experiment described in Section \ref{sect:covbytype} is motivated by the use case of news topic discovery in social sciences.
 We measure coverage of news topics categorized as either corresponding to a news issue or not, and as being either abstract or concrete.
-The results show that the models differ most in coverage of the non-issue and concrete topics.
-This provides a more fine-grained view of the models' performance and demonstrates that semantic categories of topics influence their coverage.
+The experiment demonstrates that semantic categories of topics influence their coverage by topic models.

-In a final set of experiments we compare coverage with two established approaches to topic model evaluation -- topic coherence \citinl{Newman2010} and model stability \citinl{DeWaal2008}.
-Comparison of coverage and topic coherence, two approaches that quantify correspondence between topics and concepts, is performed in Section \ref{sect:covcoh}.
-The results shows that the correlation between the two is at best moderate.
-This demonstrates that the topic coverage, grounded in specific reference concepts, cannot be easily replaced with vaguely defined but more practical coherence measures.

-Finally, the experiments described in Section \ref{sect:covstabil} examine the relation between coverage and model stability, a property of consistent inference of highly similar models.
-The experiments show no correlation between the two, indicating that model stability does not necessarily imply model quality.
-We proceed to demonstrate how the two proposed measures of coverage can be adapted to measure model stability.
-The stability measure based on supervised matching provides an experimental support for the interpretation of stability as the property of consistent uncovering of the same concepts.
-The stability measure based on the adaptation of the unsupervised coverage measure correlates almost perfectly with a standard stability measure while being much faster to compute.